Mayurbhanj district: Chhau dance

 Mayurbhanj Chhau dance, which has gained global recognition, such as UNESCO cultural heritage for its artistry and vigor.
 It draws inspiration from various sources, including the Ramayana, the Mahabharata, folk traditions, and tribal elements.Chhau is glorious heritage of Mayurbhanj.
-The enlightened kings of Mayurbhanj like Maharaja Shriram Chandra Bhanjdeo and Pratap Chandra Bhanjdeo, one of the builders of modern Orissa composed the famous “War-Dance” and presented the same in 1912 at Calcutta in honor of George V, the British emperor, who got dazed at the beauty and splendor of Mayurbhanj Chhau and appreciations were showered from the press and the elites.
+The enlightened kings of Mayurbhanj like Maharaja Shriram Chandra Bhanjdeo and Pratap Chandra Bhanjdeo, one of the builders of modern Orissa composed the famous "War-Dance" and presented the same in 1912 at Calcutta in honor of George V, the British emperor, who got dazed at the beauty and splendor of Mayurbhanj Chhau and appreciations were showered from the press and the elites.

-The fame of Mayurbhanj’s Chhau has crossed geographical limitations and has claimed world wide fans for its beauty, vigor and marvel of the art.
+The fame of Mayurbhanj's Chhau has crossed geographical limitations and has claimed worldwide fans for its beauty, vigor and marvel of the art.
 Every year in Baripada, Chhau dance is organized at the famous Chhau field in Baripada.